isomerpages/mlaw-corp/news/speeches/_posts/2023-10-05-post-Opening Address by Second Minister for Law Edwin Tong SC at MACAD 2023.md

 1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Good evening, everyone.

 {:start="2"}
-2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; It It took me a while to make my way from the foyer into the ballroom.
+2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; It took me a while to make my way from the foyer into the ballroom.
 Even as I was coming in, I saw people going out to take photographs, share happy moments, catch up with old friends, and see each other put on funny costumes for the photographs.

 {:start="3"}
 3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I am so glad to see that, because this evening is all about celebrating all of you – celebrating your volunteerism, your ‘never say die’ attitude, your ability to come forward and serve year after year, and make the Community Mediation Centre (CMC) 25 years this year.